 BMedSci (UK), MRCP (UK), MRCGP (UK), DFFP, FRNZCGP

 PTAC members are appointed by the Director-General of Health, in consultation with the PHARMAC Board.
 This process is guided by an appointment protocol [PDF, 72 KB].

 Interested senior health practitioners can apply directly or are nominated by professional medical bodies, such as the Royal New Zealand College of General Practitioners and the Royal Australasian College of Physicians.
 Vacancies are posted on the PHARMAC careers page(external link).

-If PHARMAC chooses to seek PTAC advice on a funding application the application must have been received by the following dates in order to be available for consideration at one of PTAC’s four annual meetings.
+If PHARMAC chooses to seek PTAC advice on a funding application, the application must have been received by the following dates to be available for consideration at one of PTAC’s four annual meetings.